Nailing your project kick-off

 For client work, there may be other tools you’ll need access to before you can started.
 Think design assets like logos, fonts, or style guides, templates, databases, logins (to CMS, social, analytics, etc), access to your client’s intranet, and the correct details for invoicing.

 Risk and issue management

 Communicate with your team (and with the client) how you want to identify and respond to issues together.
 Even with the best planning, sometimes unexpected things pop up on a project.
 Good project risk management for both internal and external client projects means that you and your team will be continuously identifying, analyzing, prioritizing, and mitigating risks that could get in the way of delivering a project on time and on budget.
 This can include team members keeping a close eye on their billable hours and keeping on top of upcoming software updates or changes to technical tools used during the project.

 It’s also a good idea to ask in your client kick-off meeting what their attitude is toward change, for instance when it comes to wiggle room in the budget.

 If you’re keen to get cracking on your own project kick-off, but you’re not quite sure where to start, a project plan template in Confluence can guide you in the right direction.
 Give our free project plan template a try to help you to define, manage, and track your next project, and keep stakeholders in the know.

 You may also like

-Use this template to define your problem, propose a solution and get ready to execute.
+Define your problem, propose a solution and get ready to execute